artwisz/cercall/README.md

 * Binary or text (Json, XML) serialization.
 * Support for either Asio Standalone or Boost Asio.
 * Support for Asio tcp sockets.
+* Support of Qt sockets available as a separate library (CerQall).
 * Support for interface inheritance.
 * Support for one-way function calls.
 * Queueing of function calls on the client side.